Trilarion/imperialism-remake/README.md

 ### Start

 - Run file "./source/start.py" with working directory "./".
-- Start with command line parameter "debug" for (more) output on the console.
+- Start with command line parameter "--debug" for (more) output on the console.
 - A folder with log files and settings is created under "user folder/Imperialism Remake User Data" where "user folder" is the typical user folder of your system (Windows C:/Users/XXX/).

 ### IDE